 The place lowland has a small network of woods paths and roads to follow, none marked or maintained.
 Mostly deer and small animals use them.
 They don’t really go anywhere, hemmed by the river.

 On a drizzly Sunday morning, I motored to the property, which has one of the largest parking lots of anything owned by BNRC.
-I followed a tractor road as far as an electric power line, then stepped over old wire fencing and down onto the terraced edge of the Housatonic River.
-A great blue heron lifted off, but I didn’t have time to get out my camera.

 It was all grown over with weeds.
 Some of those weeds had pretty, blooming wildflowers and seed pods.
 No foundations to be discovered.
 This was always meadow or pasture, I expect, until Roger found a second use.
 It was originally part of Crissey Farm.
 The Crissey Farm barn complex is where Barrington Brewery is today.